 Remember: if you are looking for a pipe to administer rapé to another person, you need a tepi pipe instead of a kuripe.

 Nowadays, bamboo is the most used material to make a rapé applicator.
 The reason is that bamboo is widely available, cheap, and easy to carve.
-Wooden kuripe is rarer and usually more expensive because it is often carved out of a single piece of wood and require more work to be produced.
+Wooden kuripe is rarer and usually more expensive because it is often carved out of a single piece of wood and requires more work to be produced.
 Bone kuripe is also rare and usually considered more precious.

 Go for a bamboo rapé applicator if you don’t have a specific alternative idea.
 A bamboo one will not break the bank and will work just fine.
 Plus, some of them are really amazing.